zdravkov/kendo-docs/api/javascript/data/pivotdatasource.md

 ### columns.expand `Boolean`

-If set to true the member will be exapnded.
+If set to true the member will be expanded.

 #### Example - set the column as expanded